 Comparing Shows & Entertainment at ARIA and Wynn

 Wynn Las Vegas, on the other hand, frequently books artists and entertainers of all types in its lavish theatre.
-One of the resort’s well-known shows is Le Reve–The Dream.
-Le Reve is a large production show which takes the art of Las Vegas spectacle to new heights.
-This aquatic-themed show features stunning acrobatics with themes that represent the tranquility of water and the mysteries of dreams.
+One of the resort’s newest shows is Awakening.
+Awakening is a large production show which takes the art of Las Vegas spectacle to new heights.
+This stunning show features dance, music, and fantastical creatures.
 Words cannot do the show justice; it has to be seen to be believed.

 Pools at Wynn vs ARIA